HSLUDEM/DEM_Documentation/docs/source/modelling_method/optimisation.rst

 framework calliope.
 Via calliope, a solver, such as Gurobi, is accessed.

+The optimisation happens using the methods built into the optimizer.
+The more technologies are present in the energy system, the longer the optimisation takes.
+Activating integer variables (i.e. the asynchronous storage) leads to significantly longer optimisation times.

 In addition to the conventional optimisation mode, a pareto front mode is also available.
 In this mode, a monetary-co2 pareto front is constructed.